Regimes in astrophysical lensing: refractive optics, diffractive optics, and the Fresnel scale: The perturbative expansion and Eikonal approximation of wave optics

 The middle panel of Fig.~\ref{fig:ray_diag} shows the light rays that pass through a given observer position, $y$.
 These rays correspond to the geometric images that an observer at $y$ observes.
 Multiple rays may pass through an observer, and regions in the observer plane with different numbers of images per source position are separated by caustics (the caustics are easily visualized in the middle panel of Fig.~\ref{fig:ray_diag}).
 Now the field at the observer plane can be computed by assuming that each ray corresponds to a point source at the lens plane emitting a spherical wave with a relative phase determined by the lens.
 The field at the observer is then a sum of all of these spherical waves (this is known as the Huygens-Fresnel principle).
 Geometric optics arises when the frequencies are large, and so all the waves associated with rays that do not pass through the observer position $y$ cancel out.
 Thus, the observed intensity in geometric optics is completely determined by the rays passing through a neighbourhood of the observer.
 In particular, the intensity of the individual images is given by the density of the rays passing through a small neighbourhood of the observer.
 Thus, in the geometric regime, the intensity curve traces the density of the rays passing through the observer plane.
 As $\nu$ decreases, the cross section of rays that contribute to the observed intensity at a given source position $y$ becomes finite.
 As such, the interference between multiple images that is easily visible in the geometric regime gets washed out.

-Note, that the perturbative expansion that gives rise to diffractive optics explicitly converges when the quantity $\epsilon \ll 1$.
+Note, that the perturbative expansion, which we will later argue can be identified with diffractive optics, explicitly converges when the quantity $\epsilon \ll 1$.
 This is our first hint that the Fresnel scale may not be the relevant quantity for assessing when geometric optics holds.
 Given how qualitatively distinct the perturbative (diffractive) and geometric (refractive) descriptions are, the expectation is that there would not be a large region of parameter space where the two regimes overlap.
-However, if, indeed, geometric optics is valid whenever $y_\mathrm{Frnl.} = 1/\sqrt{\nu} \ll 1$ (or, equivalently, when $\sqrt{\nu} \gg 1$), and the diffractive regime occurs whenever $\epsilon = \kappa \nu \ll 1$, then these two regimes should overlap for any given $\nu$ greater than unity, so long as $\kappa$ is chosen to be sufficiently small.
-Another consequence of this would be that there would be large regions of parameter space that could neither be described by geometric optics, nor by the perturbative/diffractive expansion.
+However, if, indeed, geometric optics is valid whenever $y_\mathrm{Frnl.} = 1/\sqrt{\nu} \ll 1$ (or, equivalently, when $\sqrt{\nu} \gg 1$), and the perturbative / diffractive regime occurs whenever $\epsilon = \kappa \nu \ll 1$, then these two regimes should overlap for any given $\nu$ greater than unity, so long as $\kappa$ is chosen to be sufficiently small.
+Another consequence of this would be that there would be large regions of parameter space that could neither be described by geometric optics, nor by the perturbative expansion.
 As such, some alternative description of optics in this regime would be called for.

 We argue that this is not, in fact, the case.
 Rather, contrary to previous assumptions, the Fresnel scale alone is not the appropriate quantity for determining when geometric optics is valid.
 Instead, a combination of the Fresnel scale and the convergence, $\epsilon = \kappa \nu$, sets both the scale below which the perturbative expansion is valid ($\epsilon \ll 1$), as well as the scale above which geometric optics holds ($\epsilon \gg 1$).
 In the next section, we will study a specific lens model to make this argument more concrete.
 In particular, by using Picard-Lefschetz theory to exactly evaluate the Kirchhoff-Fresnel integral at all frequencies, we can quantitatively determine when each of the two approximations we have described are valid.